Now Reading

 Venice is one large museum, and you do not need to do anything but walk around the picturesque streets to get lost in time and history.
 Venice is unique because its streets are water, its crosswalks are bridges (and sometimes gondolas), cars and replaced by boats, and you will see picturesque corners with buildings of every color.

-There is so much history and culture to discover in Venice, you may want to consider joining a guided family-friendly stroll to discover the hidden secrets of Venice with an Venice expert.
+There is so much history and culture to discover in Venice, you may want to consider joining a guided family-friendly stroll to discover the hidden secrets of Venice with a Venice expert.
 Click here to book a short tour in a small group with a local guide.

 7. Bridge of Sighs (Ponte de’ Sospiri)